na2sime/na2sime/README.md

 </a>

 <h4 align="left">About me:</h4>
 I'm a french developer.
-I mainly master the Java and PHP (back-end language).
-I have good knowledge of MongoDB, Redis and MySQL.
+I mainly master the Java and JavaScript/TypeScript (back-end language).
+I have good knowledge of databases MongoDB, Redis and MySQL.
+For the front-end developpement is use React (my bby) and Angular.

 <h4 align="left">My Knowledge:</h4>
 <p align="left">